 - Allow me free rein to explore the great complexity of life, its associated problems, and generate critical discussion

 - To be a multi-gazillionaire

-Thus, all posts on my site will undergo continual edits until the effort taken to improve my writing outweighs perceived gains.
+Hence, all posts on my site will undergo continual edits until the effort taken to improve my writing outweighs any perceived gains.
 In doing so, you may stumble upon incomplete passages, disjointed phrases, and sloppy wording.
 That is perfectly normal.
 I will also continue to edit posts long after they are published.
 Please do not be alarmed!

 Above all, I am not a food or travel blogger.
 I eat to live.
 If I don’t die from eating, then the food is good enough.
 If I experience adverse effects post consumption, I will write about it so you too, can wade through a gastronomical warzone.
 That way, if you and I share the same experience, then we know that the food is really bad.
 Also, all posts are non-sponsored–I pay for everything myself unless explicitly mentioned.

 :: jacklepop ::

 When I had enough of being a Wei Yong, which is most of the time, I turn into the jacklepop.
 Head over to www.jacklepop.com to see my doodles, photographs, and listen to my music!

 You can also find me at the following:

 I also write about cars and my fascination with the pragmatically designed 2007 Honda Jazz GD1 at Singcarpore.
 Honda redefined the hatchback and seared the idea of a practical and fun ultracompact into my mind.
 To that end, I believe that the 2007 Honda Jazz is till date: The best Japanese hatchback ever.